needlesslygrim/yabw/README.md

 Due to the limitations of my mum's 2015 dualcore Macbook, the settings for ffmpeg are optimised mainly for speed, not quality.
-If anyone wants to actually use this, then looking at the arguments passed to ffmpeg in `process()` might be a good idea.
+If anyone wants to actually use this, then looking at the arguments passed to ffmpeg in `Download::process()` might be a good idea.

 ## Roadmap